 The twins looked like they easily belonged to a bygone era with their checkerboard Vans from Schuh and skull and crossbones braces.
 Cuteness overload!

 Having a Halloween themed wedding allows you to ask your guests to wear costumes.
-Although fun, this can get tricky as some guests may not want to participate or you might get one wearing an inappropriate outfit!
-I personally think this can be tastefully done if you address it as a masquerade ball, you should get tasteful looks.
+It can be tricky if some guests do not want to participate, or you might get an inappropriate outfit!
+I think if you address it as a masquerade ball, you should get tasteful looks.

-Craig and Tasha chose not to have a themed dress code, but added a playful touch by offering fun themed masks and props at the photo booth (more on that later).
+Craig and Tasha chose not to have a themed dress code but added a playful touch by offering themed masks and props at the photo booth.

-Tim Burton’s movies and in particular the Corpse Bride clearly influenced the wedding.
-The love story; a cross over between the human world and the dead was a perfect link for a Halloween wedding!
-As well as the décor, there was a beautiful connection to the actual vow featured in the movie being used in the ceremony.
-The couple used this verse:
+Tim Burton’s movies, and in particular the Corpse Bride, influenced the wedding vows.
+The love story, a cross over between the human world and the dead, was a perfect link for a Halloween wedding!

-They were presented with a gift basket each; full with candles, a red rose, LED bottle lights (to link with potion bottles).
+They each received a gift basket full of candles, a red rose, and LED bottle lights (to link with potion bottles).
 My favourite was a personalised cushion.
 It featured their initials on one side and a friendship poem on the other.

-The cake was the magical piece in the wedding as it tied everything together.
-It had skulls, potions, steampunk elements, red roses and the spell book from Hocus Pocus (one of Tasha’s favourite Halloween movies).
-I love the details on the skulls head toppers – Craig’s beard and Tasha’s bird cage veil were cleverly depicted.
+The cake was a magical piece as it tied everything together!
+It featured skulls, potions, steampunk elements, red roses and the spellbook from Hocus Pocus.

-One of Tasha’s favourite DIY projects was creating the ‘resting places’ table seating plan.
-Guests had to search through mini vessels to find their name.
-Once they found their vessel they found their chosen poison – which named the table they were sat at.
+One of Tasha’s favourite DIY projects was creating the resting places seating plan.
+Guests had to search through mini vessels to find their names.

 The level of detail in each of the table centrepieces amazed me!
 Each of the five tables made clever use of themed accessories creating a dramatic, slightly gothic atmosphere to the room.